lynsei/amazon-docker-devops/setup-nginx-rancher-boom-etcd-go-ssl.md

 provision the nginx LetsEncrypt helper container and attach it to the nginx-proxy instance

 	sudo docker run -d --restart always --name ssl-proxy -v /etc/nginx/ssl:/etc/nginx/certs:rw --volumes-from nginx-proxy -v /var/run/docker.sock:/var/run/docker.sock:ro thomastweets/docker-letsencrypt-nginx-proxy-companion

+# Backups

+##### this is an optional backup process I'm working on using ephemeral keyring containers:
+> I will be packaging credentials within the ephemeral containers and taring them up using encryption
+- build from a private Dockerfile with credentials stored in it, as environment variables.
+- build ephemeral container, which creates keyrings with GnuPG inside it.
+- export the keyring inside the container
+- export the container state
+- remove the container and srm delete the container state
+- use duplicity to move the container to S3 using KMS SSE and GPG to encrypt the tar file
+- store the keyring container's tarfile location in an etcd keystore or in boom
+- use a master password for all gpg keystores